 “The Longest Yard”

 If you wonder how Burt Reynolds became one of the top Hollywood stars of the 1970s check out this bruising football comedy from 1974 that captures the actor in his peak career moment.
 Reynolds drew on his own college football background to play a wisecracking convict who leads a prison team.
 The film is not to be confused with the dismal Adam Sandler remake.
 The team-building power of sports even works with the otherwise hopeless prisoners in this comedy-drama.
 The playing field violence and profanity earned an R in 1974, but it might get a PG-13 today.

 The true story of a rich wrestling fan who went crazy after he set up a deluxe training facility is the darkest film on this list but it deserves a look for its unsparing view of sports fandom run amuck.
 2014 Oscar nominee Steve Carell drops all traces of his comedic persona to play the host/groupie who wound up killing his favorite wrestler for reasons that were never made clear.
 The dangers of sports obsession is at the heart of this disturbing movie – rated R for brief violence.

-Hollywood history is cluttered with half-baked movies about car racing—“Grand Prix” and “Winning” foremost among the duds—but this 2013 Ron Howard picture manages to perfectly balance the on and off track lives of two drivers played by Chris Hemsworth and Daniel Brühl.
-There is great inspiration in the story of the terribly injured German driver played by Bruno who works his way back to the sport he loves.
-The R rating is for some brief nudity and race track violence.
+Hollywood history is cluttered with half-baked movies about car racing—“Grand Prix” and “Winning” foremost among the duds—but this 2013 Ron Howard picture manages to perfectly balance the on and off-track lives of two drivers played by Chris Hemsworth and Daniel Brühl.
+There is a great inspiration in the story of the terribly injured German driver played by Bruno who works his way back to the sport he loves.
+The R rating is for some brief nudity and race-track violence.

 Enjoying inCourage content?